Iraqi al Qaeda wing merges with Syrian counterpart

 Insurgent recruitment has been spurred by growing protests against Maliki among Sunnis who feel sidelined since the fall of Saddam Hussein and the rise of the Shi'ite majority.

-Al Qaeda in Iraq, which suffered serious setbacks before U.S. troops left at the end of 2011, has bounced back with suicide bombings and well-coordinated attacks across Iraq this year, including an ambush which killed 48 Syrian soldiers who had fled across the border.
+Al Qaeda in Iraq, which suffered serious setbacks before U.S. troops left at the end of 2011, has bounced back with a surge in suicide bombings and well-coordinated attacks across Iraq this year, including an ambush which killed 48 Syrian soldiers who had fled across the border.

 Security officials say Anbar province, once the heartland of al Qaeda's war on American troops, is again becoming a haven for the group as Iraqi forces struggle to cover a vast territory without the air support that U.S. forces troops once supplied.